Dynamic Land Ecosystem Model (DLEM) estimates of nitrogen inputs impact on global terrestrial major greenhouse gases (N2O, CO2, CH4) exchange in 2010

 Provenance & quality

 Dynamic Land Ecosystem Model (DLEM) was used to assess the impacts of nitrogen inputs on GHG (N2O, CO2, CH4) exchange and the transfer of nitrogen from land to water.
-Gridded data sets used to drive DLEM simulations include climate, CO2 concentration and land use/cover change from NMIP (N2O Model Intercomparison Project), with IMAGE-GNM data on N fertilizer, N deposition and manure N from 1970 to 2010.
+Gridded data sets used to drive DLEM simulations include climate, CO2 concentration and land use/cover change from NMIP (N2O Model Intercomparison Project), with IMAGE-GNM data on N fertilizer, N deposition and manure N in 2010.
 MATLAB and ARCGIS were used to extract and process DLEM outputs.

 Licensing and constraints